eurecom-s3/loaders_modeling/README.md

 # What is this about?

-The objective of this project is to provide a framework for modeling and analyzing the behavior of parsers for executable file formats, like the ones we can find in operating system loaders and reverse engineering tools.
+This project provides a framework for modeling and analyzing the behavior of parsers for executable file formats, like the ones we can find in operating system loaders and reverse engineering tools.

+# Why?
+What's the goal of all this?

+The key problem we deal with: there is *no reference implementation* for parsing PE files, and there is *no comprehensive specifications* for the PE file format.
+Reimplementation is the de facto rule, and there is a lot of room for implementation differences.
+This, in turns, leads to *discrepancies* between software the actually needs to load PE executables (e.g., Windows OS) and reverse engineering / malware analysis tools.
+This a problem: these discrepancies can be used to mislead malware and reverse engineering tools.

+Key contributions:
+- We developed and release an *analysis framework* to *systematically* explore this problem and *enumerate* discrepancies among different software, especially OS loaders vs. reverse engineering / malware analysis tools.
+- We developed and release models for various versions of Windows (XP, 7, 10) and reverse engineering tools (ClamAV, Yara, radare2).
+- We can automatically *validate* and *generate* PE samples "exploiting" these discrepancies, thus tricking reverse engineering tools into extracting misleading information.

 # What do I find in this repo?